Skip to main content

 2-Step Verification

 You are dealing with very sensitive data, so we want to provide you with options for extra protection.
-In addition to your regular password, you can also enable mobile token security.
-Just enter your mobile phone number into Small Improvements, and whenever your account is accessed from a new device, you’ll be asked for a token that is delivered to your phone.
+In addition to your regular password, you can also enable 2-step verification (also known as two-factor authentication).
+You can add your mobile phone number into Small Improvements, and whenever your account is accessed from a new device, you’ll be asked for a security token that is delivered to your phone.

 About 2-Step Verification